AlaaYa7ia/GoldMinerGame/README.md

 # GoldMinerGame
 The Gold Miner Game: a final project within the course Object-Oriented programming.
+Supervised by:  Dr. Michal Alhanaty ,Yehezkel Bernat and Amitai Levi.

 By: Alaa Yahia and Aisha Herbawi.